-To apply, please submit resume and cover letter (both are required) to Suzanne Ploger, Director of Development at firstname.lastname@example.org.
+To apply, please submit resume and cover letter, including salary expectations (all items are required) to Suzanne Ploger, Director of Development at firstname.lastname@example.org.
 No phone calls.

 Job Title: Volunteer Coordinator Department: Development Reports To: Development Director Supervises: No Supervisory Duties Salary: Unclassified

 General Summary: Under the general direction of the Director of Development, the Volunteer Coordinator coordinates all volunteer efforts at JOURNEYS as they relate to department function and agency need.
 The Volunteer Coordinator develops and maintains a strategy for recruitment, training, engagement and retention of a skilled volunteer corps to support professional staff and enhance the quantity and quality of services available to clients.

 Overview: The Volunteer Coordinator’s main focus is volunteer coordination within the PADS Program, the HOPE Center Program, the Development Department and the Administration.
 In addition, there are projects throughout the year that involve volunteers from corporations, volunteer centers, schools, churches and community groups that need to be managed and coordinated.
 This position will also work closely with the Volunteer Orientation Facilitators to ensure that orientation is efficient and up to date.

 A Bachelor Degree in non-profit administration/management, volunteer management or a complimentary field a plus

 Two to three years experience in volunteer management

 Familiar with the communities within JOURNEYS service area

 Ability to maintain appropriate boundaries with staff, volunteers and clients in all circumstances